 - Fill out the Donation Form.

-- We’ll contact you and chat about what you have, what we are interested in and the donation process.
+- We’ll contact you and chat about what you have, what we can do, and the donation process.

-- An RHP-trained archivist can make a home visit to assess the materials, help you decide what to do, advise on next steps, and make a plan you’re comfortable with.
+- An RHP-trained archivist can make a home visit to assess the materials, advise on next steps, and make a plan you’re comfortable with.

 What we do after you transfer the materials to us:

-- RHP volunteer archivists will meet to organize and describe the material – you are welcome to join us and help us understand what you gave and how to describe it.
+- RHP volunteers and archivists will meet to organize and describe the material – you are welcome to join us and help us understand what you gave and how to describe it.

-- We’ll get the material organized into archival standards and create a professional inventory.
+- We’ll get the material arranged to archival standards and create a professional inventory and research guide.

 - You can review our descriptions to make sure we have the information correct.

-- Once scanning is completed, the materials will be ready for permanent storage and use by researchers, students, and activists.
+- Once organized, the materials will be ready for permanent storage and use by researchers, students, and activists.